kura-labs-org/c4_deployment-9/Deployment-instructions.md

 - npm install
 - npm start
 ```
-5. Create a Jenkinsfile and deploy the backend to ECS first, once it's deployed, copy the private IP address from the ECS console
+5. Create a Jenkinsfile to deploy the backend ECS Terraform files first, once it's deployed, copy the private IP address from the ECS console
 6. Place the private address in the pacakage.json file.
 Replace the current IP on line 4 to your private IP
-7. Create another Jenkinsfile and deploy the frontend
+7. Create another Jenkinsfile to deploy the ECS Terraform frontend files
 8. Check your infrastructures and applications
 9. What is the application stack of this application?
 10. Is the backend an API server?